wonsunahn/CS1632_RentACatManual/README.md

 ## Groupwork Plan

-Please create a shared online document for the report just like you did for Exercise 1.
-Divide the requirements up between the two of you in a sensible way as in Exercise 1.
+I suggest that you create a shared document that both of you can work on using Google Docs or Microsoft OneDrive or your preferred cloud service.
+Divide the requirements up between the two of you in a sensible way.
 Once you are done, check each other's work, discuss, and submit!
+In order to leave time for discussion, I strong suggest you complete the work at least 2 days before the deadline.